amtul-nazneen/twitter-sentiment-analysis/README.md

      * Example: `python StreamConsumer.py trump`
 3. Login to Kibana: http://localhost:5601/ and build visualizations for the below indices
      * coronavirus-index, trump-index

 ## Visualizations
  * Kibana Visualizations are present in the `kibanaVisuals` folder
- * The visualizations are also reported in the `Homework3_axn180041.pdf`document in the `kibanaVisuals` folder
+ * All visualizations are reported in the `KibanaVisuals.pdf`document in the `kibanaVisuals` folder